 - Automate common repetitive manual tasks (like importing configuration files) during the deployment process.

-A new version of Drush (version 9) is still in active development.
-The actual process of using Drush and the commands required to administer or manage your site are relatively stable, but until version 9 comes out and becomes the recommended release, some of the tutorials highlighted below may contain some inaccuracies.
-NOTE: Drupal 8.4 requires at least version 8.1.12 (or higher) of Drush.
+The newest version of Drush (version 9) introduces quite a few changes.
+Many of the tutorials highlighted below may contain some inaccuracies or deprecated commands.
+NOTE: Drupal 8.4 and above requires at least version 8.1.12 (or higher) of Drush.
 You can read more about this requirement here.
 See the official Drush documentation for the latest instructions.